The Options for Weight Loss Surgery

 The Gastric Balloon

-1. Those who do not need to lose a tremendous amount of weight to be healthy need some temporary help, after which they can make the necessary lifestyle changes to maintain it.
+1. Those who do not need to lose a tremendous amount of weight to be healthy need temporary help, after which they can make the necessary lifestyle changes to maintain it.

 To be accepted for a gastric balloon, a BMI has to be at least 28, although most people significantly exceed that.
-The balloon remains in place for six months, enabling people to lose enough weight to go through other procedures or maintain their achievements.
+The balloon remains in place for six months, enabling people to lose enough weight to undergo other procedures or maintain their achievements.
 After six months, the balloon is removed again.

 The procedure is reasonably straightforward and has almost no risks of complications.
 An endoscopy is passed into the stomach through the throat, enabling the surgeon to place a deflated balloon.
 This is then inflated through a thin catheter using a sterile saline solution.
-Once it is inflated, the catheter and the endoscopic tool are removed.
+Once it is increased, the catheter and the endoscopic tool are removed.
 The balloon stays in place for six months, and a second endoscopic procedure then deflates the balloon and removes it.

 How a Gastric Balloon Can Change Your Life